-Good morning everyone!!
 If you follow along on my Insta stories you’ll know that over the last few weekends Justin and I have been spending a lot of time out in our yard!
-We’ve been busy planting flowers, weeding, pressure washing … you name it, we’ve been doing it!
+We’ve been busy getting our garden beds prepped to plant our favourite fruits and veggies again this year!

-It feels like we’ve been waiting to do this for SO LONG and the fact that we’re finally able to get this going is super exciting for both of us!
-While we still have a ways to go … it’s really starting to come together thanks to a few late nights, dirty hands, and a little help from the team at Bylands Nurseries!!
+While we still have a lot of prepping to do … it’s really starting to come together thanks to a few late nights, dirty hands, and a little help from the team at Bylands Nurseries!!

 Bylands Nurseries is one of my favourite places to visit in Kelowna when it comes to all things gardening and plants!
 Not only do they have a massive selection (and make beautiful arrangements on very short notice … LOL!!), but they’re ridiculously down to earth and so HELPFUL!!

-I recently visited their garden center as I was looking for some inspo when it came to our yard!
+Back in 2018 when I visited their garden center as I was looking for some inspo when it came to our yard!
 Not only did they take me for a little tour around their nursery but they also created some stunning planters for us based on a little info from me!!
 I told them the colours I loved, the colours/plants I didn’t love so much and the style I was hoping for and they took my vision and ran with it … actually, they took my vision and PLANTED IT.
 LOL!!
-I dropped off my planters and they did the rest and I can’t wait to show them to you below!
-I’m excited to see how full they become … so this probably isn’t the last time you’ll see them!

 Now, this isn’t just a blog on my experience with Bylands and my planters … I thought it would be super helpful for anyone wanting to brighten up their outdoor space to get some tips from the pros when it comes to getting the most out of your planters!
 Sooooo, without further adieu, below are FIVE fantastic tips from the Bylands team!!

 PS.
-They also ship their product to Garden Centres across Western Canada so make sure to ask for their product at your local Garden Centre!
+They also ship their product to Garden Centres across Western Canada, so make sure to call and ask for their product at your local Garden Centre!
 You can also check out their Instagram for tips, inspiration, and ideas!